utraf-pasteur-institute/CellWalker/README.md

 In this case, it is libtk8.6_8.6.8-4_amd64.deb<br>
 Download libtk8.6_8.6.8-4_amd64.deb<br>
 Open the downloaded deb file with archive manager (or any other extracter).<br>
-Find the required libtk8.6.so file and replace Anaconda's libtk8.6.so with this new file.<br>
+Find the required libtk8.6.so file.
+It is usually located in data/usr/lib/x86_64-linux-gnu folder.<br>
+Replace Anaconda's libtk8.6.so with this new file.<br>